stepan111/stepan111.github.io/_Architecture/refactoring_principles.md

 * YAGNI - Minimizes the number of entities
 * SOLID - choose abstractions and interfaces properly
 * Automate  your linter usage

+When you creating module with arguments always try to set default values for that arguments!

+As for me the most complex is to keep configurations DRY.
+Here are some useful features on this topic:
+* terraform modules
+* terragrunt
+* moudule params